AmpereComputing/HPL-on-Ampere-Altra/README.md

 popd
 ```

 b.
-OpenMPI: Along with Ampere Oracle Blis, we will also need openmpi.
+OpenMPI: Along with Ampere Oracle BLIS, we will also need openmpi.
 We have used openmpi 4.1.4.
 An installation guide for openmpi can be found inside the tarball: https://download.open-mpi.org/release/open-mpi/v4.1/openmpi-4.1.4.tar.gz

 If OpenMPI is installed in a non-default location.
 Add the <bin> directory location to PATH and the <lib> directory location to LD_LIBRARY_PATH using the following commands